QA Hotel

 Key Design Features & Material Strategy

-Marble Flute Bar Front
+Fluted Stone Bar Front

 Timber Bar Top

-A solid timber bar top provides a durable, tactile counter surface and visually anchors the material palette.
+A solid timber bar top provides a durable, tactile surface while visually anchoring the overall material palette.
+Its natural grain and warm undertones align seamlessly with the venue’s historical character.

-Brass Foot Rail & Hardware
+Brass Foot Rail and Hardware

-Custom Suspended Brass Gantry with LED
+Custom Suspended Gantry with Integrated Lighting

-Commercial Bar
+Commercial Bar Functionality

-Lighting
+Layered Lighting

 Challenges & Solutions